When you are starting a new business, you are always in two minds with starting a business with a partner or without one.

 Had it not been for my partner, we could have shut shop.

-What I wrote above puts a solid argument in favor of benefits for partnership business.
+What I wrote above puts a solid argument in favor of advantage of a partnership business.

 Your partner is your support system.